 Everyone knows that you should have a savings account and a retirement account.
 Those are givens but, there are many ways that you could be hurting yourself everyday without even knowing it.

-We are going to cover things that are common problems for college graduates getting finance that aren’t commonly known.
+We are going to cover things that are common problems for a college graduate getting finance that aren’t commonly known.

 No credit is as bad as bad credit